TheThingsIndustries/generic-node-docs/doc/content/applications/se-basic/configuration.md

 description: ""
 ---

-Some settings are available in `conf/app_conf.h` to set the testing time and amount for some peripherals.
-For example, if you want to play the buzzer 4 times, your code should look like this:
+Some settings are available in `conf/app_conf.h` to set testing time and amount for peripherals.
+For example, if you want to play the buzzer 4 times, your code should contain:

 ```
 #define NUMBER_BUZZER_PLAY 4